 It’s plain to see, grass is good for dogs.
 Time spent in grass can improve a dog’s health as well as its behavior.
 Luckily, dogs seem to implicitly understand grass’s benefits and they make good use of it if given the opportunity.
 So let them roll, sniff, play, and do their business in peace!

-Natura turf is perforated, so dogs can still smell the ground through the turf and grass grows right through, protected.
-Check out our 360-degree view of the product to see how Natura is unlike any other turf.
+Natura dog turf is perforated, so dogs can still smell the ground through the turf and grass grows right through, protected.
+Check out our 360-degree view of the product to see how Natura is unlike any other artificial turf for dogs.
 It may be just the thing you need to give your dogs the grass they deserve.